dharjhagithub/driver-alert-app/README.md

-Private by design — all AI processing happens on-device, no video is recorded or transmitted Self-calibrating — adapts to your face, lighting, and camera at the start of every session Works offline — after first launch, no internet connection required Open source — MIT licensed, fully auditable, free to modify and redistribute
+Private by design — all AI processing happens on-device, no video is recorded or transmitted Self-calibrating — adapts to your face, lighting, and camera at the start of every session Works offline — after first launch, no internet connection required Open source — MIT licensed, fully auditable

 # 5. Get it.
 Share it.
 Drive safer.
 Driver Alert Monitor is released under the MIT License.
 Free to use, free to modify, free to distribute.
 Because safer roads belong to everyone.